Tap into your child’s artistic side with easy painting ideas for kids! Your child will love exploring and creating with paint.

 - Same as above, but with a fun fizzy twist is the fizzy sidewalk paint.

-- Paint all you want and then make it puffy with this microwave puffy paint recipe!
-[From Tinkerlab]
+- Paint all you want and then make it puffy, like Tinkerlab, with this microwave puffy paint recipe!

-- Scrub a dub in the tub and get creative with shaving cream bath paint.
-[From The Imagination Tree]
+- The Imagination Tree likes to scrub a dub in the tub and get creative with shaving cream bath paint.

-- Add even more fun to the tub with a glowing bath paint. [from Growing a Jeweled Rose]
+- Add even more fun to the tub with a glowing bath paint, like Growing a Jeweled Rose.

-- The kids will have a blast painting themselves or each other with a body paint recipe.
-[Modern Parents Messy Kids]
+- The kids will have a blast painting themselves or each other with a body paint recipe, like Modern Parents Messy Kids.

 - Or try a recipe one that’s meant for the face!
-Face paint recipe from Superheroes and Princesses.
+Use this face paint recipe from Pennies into Pearls.

-- A staple painting would be watercolors, try making your own with this watercolors recipe.
-[From Creative Jewish Mom]
+- A staple painting would be watercolors.
+Creative Jewish Mom likes making DIY with this watercolors recipe.

-- A condensed milk paint recipe!
+- A condensed milk paint recipe from Mama.Papa.Bubba!
 It’s so shiny!
-[From ECE Made Easy]

-- A window paint recipe that contains soap so its makes for easy cleanup, and clean windows!
+- A window paint recipe that contains soap so it makes for easy cleanup, and clean windows!